pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Sets the rotation of the page.

       :arg int rotate: An integer specifying the required rotation in degrees.
-Should be an integer multiple of 90.
+Must be an integer multiple of 90.

    .. index::
       pair: keep_proportion; Page.showPDFpage args